JCJ02/BACKEND-SETUP-GUIDE/README.md

 ### Step 1.
 Create a Folder for your Project:
 - Name it whatever you want, for ex. `nodejs-expressjs-postgresql`.
-#### Why?

 Organizing your project into a dedicated folder ensures all related files and configurations are in one place, making it easier to manage.

 ### Step 2.
 Initialize NPM